 Chain Reaction is the journal for Friends of the Earth Australia.

-The August 2016 edition had the following two articles written in the Far North by FoE FNQ president John Glue and Margie Pestorius.
+The August 2016 edition had the following two articles written in the Far North by FoE FNQ president John Glue and Margaret Pestorius.

 by Margie Pestorius

 Militarism and climate change are closely linked and joining anti-militarism to the climate justice discourse is an important move that was visible during the UN COP21 climate conference last December.
 It is becoming evident that militarism will block the goals of the climate change movement if these links are not addressed.